Brighton Tram 53 Society

 The General Strike Tuesday 11th May

 The General Strike of 1926 had a massive effect on the Brighton Tramway.
-The strike called by the TUC over striking coal miners paralysed the UK and in Brighton the strike was complete with everything closed down including the Tramway.
-On the 11th May an attempt was made to get non striking employees into the depot for training but the 4,000 strikers from around the town thought it was an attempt to start the trams working.
-The result a battle occurred now recognised as ‘The Battle of Lewes Road’.
-22 arrests made and many injured.
-The General strike started 4th May and finished by 12th May.
+The strike called by the TUC over striking coal miners paralysed the UK, and in Brighton the strike was complete, with everything closed down, including the Tramway.
+On 11th May, 4,000 strikers from around the town thought there was an attempt to start the trams working when management tried to smuggle in workers for training.
+As a result, a battle outside the depot gates occurred, now recognised as ‘The Battle of Lewes Road’.
+22 arrests were made, and many were injured.
+The General Strike started on 4th May and finished on 12th May..

-The Battle of Lewes Road and Brighton Tram 53
+The Battle of Lewes Road during the 1926 General Strike

 1927